zaqreynolds/reddit-crawler/README.md

 # REDDIT CRAWLER

-This project was created for my capstone CodeCademy Front End Developer project focusing on React and Redux.
+This project was created for my capstone CodeCademy Front End Developer project focusing on React and Redux and embellished with Material UI.

 ## App Features: